personal injury lawyers

 Is My Car Accident Case Worth Pursuing?

-The worth of your car accident case depends on various factors, including the severity of your injuries, the extent of liability on the part of the other driver, and the available insurance coverage.
+The value of your car accident case depends on various factors, including the severity of your injuries (N.J.S.A.
+2A:15-1.5), the extent of property damage (N.J.S.A.
+39:6A-2), lost wages (N.J.S.A.
+2A:15-1.6), and other damages.

 Can Insurance Companies Look After My Car Accident Case?